 If you have your camera ready, you might be able to take photos of interesting behavior, such as this Canada Goose landing on the lake.

 Notice how the goose is using its wings and tail to reduce its air speed.
-And it has its feet ready to meet the water like water skies.
+And it has its feet (toes, actually) ready to meet the water like water skies.

-And if you watch carefully, you may find special visitors, such as this Cassin’s Kingbird.
+And if you watch carefully, you might find special visitors, such as this Cassin’s Kingbird.
 It was perched in a tree, watching for bugs that it could snatch in the air.

 Visit these birds at: